 Born in Rome on November 17, 1950, Carlo Verdone has stayed faithful to his Roman roots.
 Many of his characters have embodied the everyday struggles of the typical Roman man trying to assimilate into the society of the modern woman.
-Read about Stefano Natale, the inspirtation behind "Leo" and "Mimmo".
 The irony portrayed in so many of his characters has led to comparisons with the great Alberto Sordi, although Verdone himself would beg to differ with those comparisons.
 In an effort to stay on top of the changing styles of Italian cinema, Verdone has reached out to other cultures by shooting some of his movies outside Italy, even if he usually stays faithful to portraying the modern Italian man facing society's current challenges.

 I had the pleasure of speaking with Carlo Verdone a few years ago at the Open Roads: New Italian Cinema film festival in New York City.
-I found him to be very down to earth and passionate about cinema with a melancholic affection for the colleagues who have had an impact on his career.
+I found him to be gracious with a clear passion for cinema and melancholic affection for the great masters who impacted his career.

 How has your work evolved during your career as a filmmaker?

-You’ve been called the new “Alberto Sordi”.
+You’ve been called this generation's “Alberto Sordi”.
 How do you feel about that?

 I don’t think it’s true.
 Sordi was a great actor.
 I was a spectator and a fan of his movies but he had a mask and the mask was unique, so you cannot imitate a mask.
 Sordi always interpreted one character; very Italian, cynical and funny but it was only Sordi.
 He also had the luck to work in a very important period…the end of the war, post-war and the economic boom.
 I worked in the 80’s when the role of the man was in competition with the woman.
 Therefore, a lot of main characters had difficulties with female characters, not only with their mothers and sisters, but with all women.
 So, together with Massimo Troisi, I interpreted this situation where the male lost this kind of control or power with women.